 You have just cleaned your toilet bowl for PENNIES and without ANY chemicals.

 I have also found that for tough STAINS…THE very best solution is a PUMICE STONE.
 Seriously, if you don’t have one, you need to get one.

-If you are looking for a good ALL PURPOSE SPRAY for the outside of the toilet…I found this one on AmyBayliss.com that I’m definitely going to make up.
-Sounds like a good one.
+If you are looking for a good ALL PURPOSE SPRAY for the outside of the toilet…this is a good one.

 Ingredients (one bottle):